Follow us

 Her experience spans secondary education, outreach, and training.
 Her work to date is built on meaningful relationships for mutual success and a grounded understanding of the student experience.
 Jane strives to provide a deep commitment to support and services, and every student in the Gadigal Centre has a positive and empowering experience by focusing on the three key areas of belonging, participation, and learning.

-Georgia is a proud Worimi woman from Forster NSW, who has grown up on Kuring-gai Country.
-Through studying an education degree and previously working at Walanga Muru, Macquarie University, Georgia has strengthened her passion for supporting First Nation students to achieve their full potential in educational institutions.
-She believes that the Gadigal Centre is a culturally safe space that equips Aboriginal and Torres Strait Islander students with the tools and support to pave their future.
-She is excited to walk beside First Nation students during their education journey and help every step of the way.
+Georgia is a proud Aboriginal woman with family ties to Worimi Country in the Mid-North Coast region of New South Wales.
+Georgia holds a Bachelor of Education (Secondary) and a Bachelor of Science degree.
+Through her studies and professional experience at Walanga Muru, Macquarie University, Georgia has deepened her passion for supporting First Nations students to achieve their full potential in educational institutions.
+She believes the Gadigal Centre provides a culturally safe space where Aboriginal and Torres Strait Islander students are equipped with the tools and resources to shape their futures.
+Georgia is committed to walking alongside First Nations students throughout their educational journeys, offering guidance and support every step of the way.